Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Finding Extra Work

 Every little bit of extra income can help.
 A part-time job could get you closer to your goal more quickly.
 If fitting in an extra 15 or 20 scheduled hours a week isn’t feasible, try finding a side hustle where you can make your own hours.
-You can hire a dog walker, become a rideshare driver, or even recharge electric scooters — all through an app.
+You can work as a dog walker, become a rideshare driver, or even recharge electric scooters — all through an app.

 Recommended: What is the Average Student Loan Debt After College?